CCEMGroupTCD/DARTassembler/docs/doc_files/2_ligand_filters.rst

         elements: CN                                # Stoichiometry/list of elements to apply this filter to
         instruction: must_contain_and_only_contain  # Instruction for how to apply this filter.
 Options: 'must_contain_and_only_contain', 'must_at_least_contain', 'must_exclude', 'must_only_contain_in_any_amount'
         apply_to_denticities:                       # List of denticities to apply this filter to.
 If empty, applies to all denticities.

-      - filter: metal_donor_bond_lengths            # Filters ligands by the bond lengths between the metal and the donor atoms (in Angstrom).
-        min: 1.3                                    # If empty, defaults to 0.
-        max: 2.0                                    # If empty, defaults to infinity.
-        apply_to_denticities: [2]                   # List of denticities to apply this filter to.
-If empty, applies to all denticities.

       - filter: number_of_atoms                     # Filters ligands by their total atom count.
         min: 10                                     # If empty, defaults to 0.